 All of our full adult eye health examinations include a dilated fundus exam (DFE), which allows for better viewing of structures within the eye and is necessary to properly examine for glaucoma.
 When you arrive at the office, eye drops will be instilled to relax the iris muscles that control the size of the pupil.
 The dilation drops will affect your vision for approximately 3-5 hours after they’ve been administered, so it’s a good idea to bring sunglasses with you, as you will be more light sensitive than usual.

 Q: How often should I have my eyes examined?

 The following is the recommended minimum frequency for healthy patients in each age group:

 Your favorite Maple Ridge optometrist at Maple Ridge Eye Care hopes to see you soon.
-Give us a call at 604-463-4469 today or book online with Dr. Hurlbert, Dr. Matter, Dr. Lee, Dr. Naidu or Dr. Rughani.
+Give us a call at 604-463-4469 today or book online with Dr. Hurlbert, Dr. Matter, Dr. Rughani or Dr. Naidu.